-In the event that either segment is faster or slower than allowable in the first table in D.14.02, the skier shall have the option of a reride but shall not be scored less than the score obtained on the pass leading to the reride.
+In the event that either segment is faster or slower than allowable, the skier shall have the option of a reride but shall not be scored less than the score obtained on the pass leading to the reride.
 If a reride is taken, the boat shall immediately return through the course in an unscored pass; and the reride shall then follow in the original direction through the course.

-The remainder of W.8.05 shall apply.
+The remainder of W8.05 shall apply.